callieboskin/183Paper/suds.md

 ![Forget Gate](./images/ForgetGate.png "A focused picture of the forget gate within LSTMs")
 ###### Forget gates are the method by which LSTMs remove irrelevant information from their calculations.

 The first gate is called the “forget gate”.
-This gate will look through both the previous cell’s output (Ot-1) and the next input (It) and assign the information within the cell state values to determine which of the specific pieces of information will remain and which ones the state can “forget”.
-This gate is a sigmoid layer so it will output a value between 0 and 1 for the combined (Ot-1, It).
+This gate will look through both the previous cell’s output (O_t-1) and the next input (I_t) and assign the information within the cell state values to determine which of the specific pieces of information will remain and which ones the state can “forget”.
+This gate is a sigmoid layer so it will output a value between 0 and 1 for the combined (O_t-1, I_t).
 If the information is assigned a 0, then the state will get rid of it and if the information is assigned a 1 then the information will stay.
 The forget gate output is multiplied by the cell state to remove all information with an assigned value of 0, or the information that the state no longer needs.

 ### The Input Gate
 ![Input Gate](./images/InputGate.png "A focused picture of the input gate")
 ###### Input gates are where cell states get new information based on previous and new input.

 The next gate is the “Input gate”, where the cell state will get new information based off of the previous output and new input.
-First, (Ot-1, It) is sent through a sigmoid input layer to obtain output with 0s and 1s.
-At the same time, another copy of (Ot-1, It) is passed through a tanh layer, which will create a vector of possible new information to add onto the cell state where the different nodes on the vector have values anywhere between -1 and 1.
+First, (O_t-1, I_t) is sent through a sigmoid input layer to obtain output with 0s and 1s.
+At the same time, another copy of (O<sub>t-1</sub>,I<sub>t</sub>) (O_t-1, I_t) is passed through a tanh layer, which will create a vector of possible new information to add onto the cell state where the different nodes on the vector have values anywhere between -1 and 1.
 These two outputs are multiplied to filter out information in the vector that the input gate didn’t want and then added onto the cell state.
 While the cell state will be used in the next step, all of the information in the cell state after the input gate gets passed onto the next cell in the chain.

 ### The Output Gate
 ![Output Gate](./images/OutputGate.png "A focused picture of the output gate")
 ###### Output gates are where the information from the previous two gates combine to produce an output.

 The final gate is the output gate.
 While the prior two were manipulating the cell state, this gate uses the information from the cell state along with the previous cell output combined with the new input.
-First the sigmoid layer determines what information from (Ot-1, It) will be used in the new output, and this output of 0s and 1s is multiplied by a tanh layer of the cell state itself.
+First the sigmoid layer determines what information from (O_t-1, I_t) will be used in the new output, and this output of 0s and 1s is multiplied by a tanh layer of the cell state itself.
 This creates the final output for the individual cell, that will get passed onto the next one in the chain along with the cell state.

 ---